abtion/guidelines/rails/DEPLOYMENTS.md

 Rollbar - free (if your app is generating errors there is a problem fix it.) (upgradable in-place if needed) Papertrail - free (Upgradable in-place if needed.)
 Librato - free
+- Provision with two basic alerts `Over 1% of requests failing` and `Response time over 1 second`

 Needed solutions.